 - Merchantville has switched all its meetings to telephone or video conference only until further notice with the exception of borough council, which will continue to operate normally as well as over streaming services.
 The borough is encouraging residents to conduct all business with local government offices over the phone, and has cancelled all public events through April 12.

 - Oaklyn borough offices, municipal court and public library will be closed from March 16 through 27.
 Essential services will continue to be provided.

 - Pennsauken has closed its municipal building, library, court, and country club until further notice.
 The public works and water commission will operate on modified schedules and are closed to the public.

 Camden County Government.
 All non-essential county personnel will begin working from home March 17 through 27 and will remain on-call as needed as part of an emergency declaration.
+That order was extended indefinitely on March 28.
 Permitting for events at Camden County parks has also been discontinued.